ProdatoAnalytics/jrs-rest-java-client/README.md

 ```
 ##Switching authentication type
 `JasperserverRestClient` supports two authentication types: SPRING and BASIC.
 `SPRING` type of authentication means that your credentials are sent as a form  to `/j_security_check directly/` uri.
-Using these types you obtain JSESSIONID cookie of authenticated session after sending credentials.
+You obtain a JSESSIONID cookie of the authenticated session after sending credentials.
 In the `BASIC` mode `JasperserverRestClient` uses basic authentication (sends encrypted credentials with each request).
 Client uses `SPRING` authentication by default but you can specify authentication type in RestClientConfiguration instance:
 ```java